nterreri/thesis/report/chapter4.md

 see also Appendix A, Section A.2.1).

-[^interfaces]: While dynamically typed languages (such as Python) do not require inheritance for polymorphism, having the interface clearly defined help specify the expectation to other programmers.
+[^interfaces]: While dynamically typed languages (such as Python) do not require inheritance for polymorphism, having the interface clearly defined helps specifying the expectation to other programmers.
 Therefore, interfaces are specified and inherited from in the code.

 ### The Preprocessing Layer